rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 ```

 It compiled!
 And the warning about `client::connect()` not being used is gone!

-Since we also want the other two functions to be part of our crate's public
-API, let's mark them as `pub` as well to get rid of the remaining warnings.
-If
+Making functions public isn't the only way to fix unused code warnings: if
 we *didn't* want these functions to be part of our public API and we got these
-warnings, they could be alerting us to code we no longer needed, or a bug if we
+warnings, the warnings could be alerting us to code we no longer needed and
+could safely delete.
+They could also be alerting us to a bug, if we
-just removed the place within our library where we called this function
+had just accidentally removed all places within our library where we called
-accidentally.

-So to fix the next warning, let's make `network::connect()` public.
-Modify
+this function.

+However, we *do* want the other two functions to be part of our crate's public
+API, so let's mark them as `pub` as well to get rid of the remaining warnings.
-`src/network/mod.rs` to be:
+Modify `src/network/mod.rs` to be:

 Filename: src/network/mod.rs